statebox/fsm-oracle/README.md

 $ elba install
 ```

-to install `FSM-oracle`.
+This will install the binary in elba's binary folder.
+Typically `~/.elba/bin` if this folder is in your path you can simply call `fsm-oracle` to test it out.

 You can find elba and instructions on how to install it on the [official repository](https://github.com/elba/elba).

 ## Usage
 Just put your input (as specified below) in a file, for example `input.JSON`, and run:

 ```
-./fsm-oracle input.json
+fsm-oracle input.json
 ```

 If the execution is valid, Idris will return a json output of the following form: